Director and Chief of Staff

 Ms. Mirna Yacoub was appointed Director and Chief of Staff a.i in February 2019.
 Prior to this, she served as Adviser to the Chief of Staff.

-Before joining UNICEF, Mirna worked with the Australian Government in various capacities including in the Office of Prime Minister and Cabinet and with Australia’s Aid Agency (AusAID).
-She started her career in the community sector working with local NGOs on multicultural affairs and access and equity programmes.
+Before joining UNICEF, Ms. Yacoub worked with the Australian Government in various capacities ─ including in the Office of the Prime Minister and Cabinet, and with Australia’s Aid Agency (AusAID).
+She started her career in the community sector working with local NGOs on multicultural affairs, access and equity programmes.

-Mirna holds a Bachelor of Arts degree with Majors in Sociology and Anthropology, and a Master of Politics and Public Policy.
+Ms. Yacoub holds a Bachelor of Arts with focus in Sociology and Anthropology, and a Master of Politics and Public Policy.
 She is an Australian national.

 Image release – credit: © UNICEF.
 UNICEF photographs are available for use by bona fide news media organizations as part of reports or feature stories on UNICEF.
 Release permission is hereby granted for this purpose on the following conditions: Image content may not be changed by digital or any other means, except cropping.
 Image may not be archived in any format or distributed to a third party by any non-UNICEF entity.
 No other rights than those specified are either granted or implied.
 Thank you for your interest in UNICEF.

 Resources for the press

 See UNICEF's range media contacts, available as communications resources for press colleagues.